 Have you been searching for a Vegan Fried Rice recipe that is similar to the Hibachi-style rice or takeout fried rice you love?
 If so, look no further than this delicious & homemade fried rice recipe without eggs that contains 10 simple ingredients and can be made in 30 minutes or less!

 Fried rice actually reminds me of one of my favorite traditions growing up- going out to Hibachi on Christmas Eve.
 As a Jewish American, most restaurants are closed on Christmas Eve in my hometown.
 Luckily, our local Hibachi restaurant was always open so we made a new tradition of going out to eat there with friends and family.
 It truly made the Holiday just as special for us as it did for everyone celebrating Christmas.

-Since it was one of my favorite foods growing up, I knew I had to create a vegan version of a classic Japanese fried rice!
+Since it was one of my favorite foods growing up, I knew it was time to make a vegan vegetable fried rice recipe!

 The best vegan fried rice

-If you loved my Black Pepper Tofu, get ready for the next better-than-takeout recipe to come to SGTO.
+If you loved my Black Pepper Tofu and my Vegan Lo Mein, get ready for the next great recipe to come to SGTO.
 Grab the ingredients, cook the white rice rice, and prep that wok because it’s time to make some epic homemade fried rice!

 - Sushi rice (or any rice variety rice- I prefer short grain rice but long grain also works)